itcomusic/winsvc/README.md

   2. Exit from run function had happened before context execution canceled (command of the stop was not sent)
   3. Service had got command but it caught panic
 - `context.Context` for graceful self shutdown
-- Returns from `winsvc.Run` if it stops for a long time. `svc.TimeoutStop` which it default equals value 20s
+- Returns from `winsvc.Run` if it stops for a long time. `winsvc.TimeoutStop` is option which it default equals value 20s
 - Package uses `os.Chdir` for easy using relative path

 ### Install